arthi1703/Website-Traffic-Analysis-Dashboard/README.md

 | README.md                        | Project documentation                |
 | website_traffic_analysis_visual  | Dashboard Overview Snapshot          |

+## 🛠️ Tools Used

+### 🟦 Power BI Desktop
+Used to build the complete dashboard — data modeling, visuals, and reporting.

+### 🟩 Power Query Editor
+Used for cleaning, transforming, and shaping the raw CSV dataset.

+### 🟨 DAX (Data Analysis Expressions)
+Used to create KPIs, calculated measures, and advanced metrics.

+### 📄 Excel / CSV Dataset
+Used as the primary data source for website traffic analysis.

+### 🎨 Power BI Visualizations
+Used to design charts such as line, bar, donut, scatter, area, and map visuals.

+### 💻 Windows Environment
+Used for project development, file management, and exporting Power BI files.

 ## 🎯 Project Objective
 To build a website traffic analysis dashboard that helps: